Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - A type of content provider that hosts content from multiple publishers, delivers content directly to customers, and is paid for this service by customers.
      - EBSCOhost, Gale, Lexis Nexis, ProQuest

+   * - AJAX
+     - Asynchronous JavaScript And XML.
+AJAX allows web pages to be updated asynchronously by exchanging data with a web server behind the scenes.
+     -

    * - ALPSP
      - The Association of Learned and Professional Society Publishers is an international trade association of non-profit publishers.
      -